aws-ia/terraform-aws-eks-blueprints/examples/fully-private-eks-cluster/README.md

 ```

 #### Step2: Review and update the base.tfvars
-Review base.tfvars and update the values for the variables.
-The following shows some examples for the variables.
+Create a Terraform variable definition file called base.tfvars and update the values for the variables.
+The following shows an example for the variables for the VPC Terraform Stack.
 ```shell script
 region           = "us-west-2"
 eks_vpc_name     = "eks_vpc"